based on 3 nights & selected experiences

 The Old Quarter in Hanoi is filled with interesting shops, decrepit coffee houses and vast markets.
 You could happily spend a day exploring the lanes and picking up unique souvenirs.

-Halong Bay is a UNESCO World Heritage Site and easily one of Vietnam's most famous locations, with towering limestone pillars and rocky islands erupting from the sea.
-Explore the dramatic scenery in a traditional junk boat on one of our overnight cruises.
+Situated in the south of Halong Bay, Lan Ha Bay is a quieter and more pristine alternative to it's often-busy better-known neighbour.
+With towering limestone pillars and rocky islands erupting from the emerald sea.
+Explore the dramatic scenery in a luxury vessel on one of our overnight cruises.

 The best time to visit Northern Vietnam is from February to April and September to November avoiding the heat and the rain.
 The official peak season in Vietnam is from September to April as these months see the least rain.
 December to February are the cooler months.
 May to September is the rainy season with the most rain failing in July and August and typhoons are possible.

-Take in the highlights of Vietnam’s north, with its dramatic mountain scenery in the flooded landscapes of Ninh Binh, quaint backstreets of Hanoi and of course, the iconic limestone karsts that tower above Halong Bay.
-Explore the sights by foot, car and boat, ending with a luxurious one-night cruise.
+Take in the highlights of Vietnam’s north, with the quaint backstreets of Hanoi and of course, the iconic limestone karsts that tower in the quieter Lan Ha Bay.
+Explore the sights by foot, car, bikes and boat, ending with a luxurious one-night cruise.

 Your holiday begins with two blissful nights in Vietnam’s characterful capital.
-You can stay right in the heart of the city next to the central Hoan Kiem lake, with the fascinating Old Quarter right at your fingertips.
+Stay in a beautiful colonial hotel located right in the heart of the city with attractions such as the famous Hanoi Opera House and Hoan Kiem lake at your fingertips.
 We recommend spending a day fully exploring the winding lanes and intriguing shops of this area, but we have also arranged a guided tour of key historic locations such as Ho Chi Minh’s mausoleum and the Temple of Literature where university students flock to pray and make offerings around the time of their exams.
 In your own time, you can venture into the tangle of narrow streets that make up the Old Quarter, finding local eateries and fascinating shops as you go.
 Make sure to try a typical Hanoian breakfast of egg coffee at one of the ramshackle coffee houses.If you are interested in the local culture and enjoy great performance, join a trip to Da Phuc Village for "The Quintessence of Tonkin" show, a spectacular performance with a great blend of the cultural highlights of northern Vietnam in an innovative way.

 Start this fascinating historical tour at Ho Chi Minh's Mausoleum, an imposing monument lavishly built using marble and granite, and where the preserved body of 'Uncle Ho' resides.
 You will then visit Ho Chi Minh's House, where he lived and worked.